What does an Addiction Counselor in Texas do? What is Their Job Role?

 - Family counseling

 Texas will accept coursework from either an accredited educational institution or from a career school.
-If you choose to attend a career school, make sure that the curriculum follows the Transdisciplinary Foundations, and includes the following courses/topics that satisfy the state's standards for professional knowledge, skills, and attitudes (KSAs):
+If you choose to attend a career school, make sure that the curriculum must include at least the Transdisciplinary Foundations, and includes the following courses/topics that satisfy the state's standards for professional knowledge, skills, and attitudes (KSAs):

 - Understanding addiction

 - Application to practice